adonisjs/v5-docs/content/guides/models/serialization.md

 })
 ```

 Instead of picking fields, you can also define the fields to `omit`.
-When both are defined, the `omit` will win over the `pick` array.
+When both are specified, the `omit` will win over the `pick` array.

 ```ts
 const post = await Post.find(1)